 Shane is recognized as a “Texas Rising Star” in Appellate by Thomson Reuters’ Super Lawyers.
-He is a is a published author on emerging issues in administrative law and founded admin.law, a blog where he comments on important happenings in administrative law in the U.S. Court of Appeals for the Fifth Circuit.
+He is a published author on emerging issues in administrative law and founded admin.law, a blog where he comments on important happenings in administrative law in the U.S. Court of Appeals for the Fifth Circuit.
 He is also part of Yale Journal on Regulation’s Notice & Comment blog where he provides regular commentary and insight on a wide variety of administrative law issues.

 Prior to joining the firm, Shane was an associate with Baker Botts.